MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 Three phases.
 One mesh.

 QSDM ships in phases, with each phase deliverable and production-usable on its own.
-Current deployments run Phase 1 infrastructure with Phase 2 submesh routing enabled.
+All three product phases are shipped: Phase 1 delivers consensus and storage, Phase 2 adds submesh routing and the ScyllaDB migration path, and Phase 3 brings 3D mesh validation with a live topology feed and reorg-safe partition healing.

 2D Mesh Launch